fwaris/FsTsetlin/readme.md

 # FsTsetlin

-This library implements a **Tsetlin machine** machine learning library in F#.
+Implements a **Tsetlin machine** learning system in F#.
 The key difference between this and other Testlin machine implementations is that this library uses *tensor operations* to parallelize learning and prediction.
-It utilizes the tensor library underpinning TorchSharp/PyTorch.
-The libary has been tested to work on both CPU and GPU (although extensive performance testing has not been done yet)
+FsTsetlin utilizes the tensor library underpinning TorchSharp/PyTorch.
+The libary has been tested to work on both CPU and GPU (although extensive performance testing has not been performed as of yet)

 Note: This is still a work-in-progress.
 Please treat it as beta-level code.